ducklmg/ExcelToObject/README.md

 ## Details ##
-* In default,  every sheet in excel wil be searched for a table.
+* By default,  every sheet in excel wil be searched for a table.
-* Several API be used for more refined control.
+* Several APIs are provided for more refined control.

 ## License ##
 > MIT License